sfiggins/katacoda-scenariosv2/kip1/myfirstpod/intro.md

 Welcome to your first workshop!
-We have just learned about Pods and Namespaces so it is time for us to practice.
-Don't worry, we will start very simple and build up from here as we move along throughout the day. ß
+We have just learned about Pods and Namespaces so it is time for us to practice our newfound knowledge.
+Don't worry, we will start very simple and build up from here as we move along throughout the day.